defano/wyldcard/README.md

 ## Stacks of Cards

-A HyperCard stack consists of one or more cards grouped together in an ordered list (analogous to a stack of index cards or a Rolodex).
-Only one card is ever visible to the user inside the stack window at any given time.
-When the user navigates from one card to another, the contents of the new card appear in place of the old card.
+A HyperCard stack consists of one or more cards grouped together in an ordered list (like a stack of index cards or a Rolodex).
+Only one card in the stack is ever visible at any given time.
+When the user navigates from one card to another, the contents of the new card appear in place of the old card (optionally animated using a `visual effect` transition).

 Cards are comprised of two layers of graphics and user interface elements: a background and a foreground (called the `card` layer).
-Each card has a unique foreground, but its background can be shared between cards.
-Backgrounds, cards, and stacks could contain their own scripts in Apple's HyperCard, but this version does not allow scripting these elements.
+Each card has a unique foreground, but its background can be shared between multiple cards.

 ### Navigating between cards